feldera/feldera/docs/sql/datetime.md

 `EXTRACT(unit FROM interval)` extracts the specified value from an `INTERVAL`.
 Short intervals support EXTRACT of values between DAYS and MILLISECONDS.
-Long intervals support EXTRACT of values MILLENIUM and MONTHS.
+Long intervals support EXTRACT of values between MILLENIUM and MONTHS.

 ## Other date/time/timestamp/time interval operations